RenjiSann/chip8rs/README.md

 responsible for writing the screen out in the terminal.
 Then I used SDL2 to create a graphical window.

+The first implementation without SDL is available on the branch `ascii-display`.

 ## TODO

 - [x] Implement a graphical interface instead of ascii drawing